Friday, October 28, 2016, 10:00 a.m. – 3:00 p.m.

 - Make a sufficient number of copies of your resume on high quality bond paper to bring to the fair (buy resume paper at places like St. Olaf’s print center, Target, Insty Prints).
 You should be able to estimate the number of contacts you will want to make at the fair to judge how many resumes you will need by using the employer list.

-- This is the most time consuming part of the preparation process but undoubtedly the most crucial.
+- This is the most time consuming but undoubtedly the most crucial part of the preparation process.
 Recruiters will expect that you know something about the positions they are offering and about the organization they represent.
 Last year, several recruiters screened students by starting their conversations with the question, “what do you know about us?”

-- To begin the research process, access the employer list online.
+- To begin the research process, access the employer list.
 The list of employers will appear; choose the employers/positions of interest to you.
 Those employers who have a web site of their own have a web address listed.

 - If there is an “Apply online” feature on the website for an opening of interest to you, we strongly encourage you to apply via the web prior to the fair.
 (Some agencies require an online application before you can be considered a candidate.)
 This will also demonstrate your initiative, allow for a better conversation at the fair with the recruiter, and speed up the hiring process.

-Prepare a benefit statement to use in introducing yourself at the booths on the fair day
+Prepare a benefit statement to use while introducing yourself at the booths on the fair day

 - A mini-benefit statement is a concise way to introduce yourself and pique the interest of a recruiter.
 Be creative in putting together a 20-30 second sound bite that will link your skills to a specific position, highlighting your best qualifications.
-The online Benefit Statement will help you get started; the longer version of the benefit statement outlined will assist you in continuing your conversation when a recruiter asks, “Tell me more”.
+Creating a longer version of the benefit statement outlined here will assist you in continuing your conversation when a recruiter asks, “Tell me more”.

 Brush up on your interview skills

 All of the Piper Center staff are eager to help you have a good experience; ask us your questions, have us critique your resume, get our feedback on your benefit statement and answers to interview questions.
-There are open interviewing slots on the Career Coach schedules, so log in to Ole Career Central to schedule an appointment.
+There are open interviewing slots on the Career Coach schedules.
+Log in to Handshake to schedule an appointment.